Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Simulation Experiments

+Taken together, the results in Tables \ref{sim_bd_nh}--\ref{sim_ebd_nh} show that the relative performance of the tests depends crucially on the underlying dependence structure.
+Under the more restrictive $BD$ and $GEXOG$ conditions, FGLS-based tests perform well when the assumptions required for their validity are satisfied.
+By contrast, across all three dependence structures, the GD-based Wald test, and especially its bootstrap version, delivers the most reliable finite-sample size control.

-\subsubsection{Rejection Frequencies under the Alternative Hypothesis}
+\subsubsection{Rejection frequencies under the alternative hypothesis}

-Next, we examine the size-adjusted power of each test under $BD$, $GEXOG$, and $EBD$ conditions.
-Since finite-sample size distortions can substantially affect rejection frequencies, raw power is not directly comparable across tests.
-We therefore report size-adjusted power to ensure that differences in rejection frequencies reflect each test’s genuine ability to detect departures from the null.
-Here, we consider the alternative hypothesis $H_1: \alpha_1=0.2$ and $\alpha_j=0$ for $j\ne 1$.
+We now examine the size-adjusted power of each test for the $BD$, $GEXOG$, and $EBD$ designs.
+Because finite-sample size distortions can substantially affect raw rejection frequencies, unadjusted power is not directly comparable across procedures.
+We therefore focus on size-adjusted power, so that differences in rejection frequencies reflect each test's ability to detect false null hypotheses rather than differences in size distortions.
+Specifically, we consider the alternative hypothesis $H_1:\alpha_1=0.15$ and $\alpha_j=0$ for $j\neq 1$.

-Table~\ref{sim_bd_alt} reports rejection frequencies under the fixed alternative for the $BD$ condition.
-We evaluate size-adjusted power by examining whether rejection frequencies increase with the sample size $T$ and converge to one.
-Under $BD$, all estimators are consistent, implying that their associated tests are consistent and should achieve power against fixed alternatives as $T$ grows.
-However, the $GRS$ test exhibits noticeably lower power, regardless of $N$.
-This pattern is consistent with \citet{affleck1989nta}, who show that departures from normality can substantially reduce the power of the $GRS$ test.

-The HAR test also delivers reasonably good power under the $BD$, in line with \citet{lazarus2021spt}, who show that the fixed-$b$ $HAR$ test with the QS kernel attains the asymptotic size--power frontier.
-Furthermore, the GLS-based Wald tests, those based on $GD\text{-}B$, $GD$, $FGLS\text{-}D$, and $FGLS\text{-}CO$, exhibit strong power across all cross-sectional dimensions considered.

-Table~\ref{sim_gexog_alt} reports size-adjusted power under the $GEXOG$ condition.
-Since the OLS estimator in \eqref{eq_2.2} is inconsistent under the $GEXOG$ condition, the OLS-based tests (GRS and HAR) exhibit low test power.
-While the FGLS-CO estimator is based on the OLS estimator, it exhibits reasonably good power.
-This result aligns with \citet{perron2022fgls}, who demonstrated that the FGLS-CO estimator is robust to moderate model misspecifications.
-The Wald tests based on BC-GD, GD, and FGLS-D estimators demonstrate significant power under the alternative hypothesis, with rejection frequencies increasing with $T$.

-Finally, we examine the size-adjusted power under the $EBD$ condition, which is reported in Table~\ref{sim_ebd_alt}.
-Under the $EBD$, only the GD-based estimators are consistent, whereas the remaining estimators are misspecified and hence their associated tests lose power as $T$ increases.
-Consistent with this implication, the size-adjusted power of all competing procedures, except for $GD\text{-}B$ and $GD$, declines markedly under $EBD$.
-The deterioration is particularly pronounced for the OLS-based tests ($GRS$ and $HAR$).

-Taken together, the size and size-adjusted power results across the $BD$, $GEXOG$, and $EBD$ designs indicate that the Wald test based on $GD$ tends to over-reject the null in finite samples.
-In contrast, the Wald test based on the bootstrap bias-corrected $GD$ estimator ($GD\text{-}B$) delivers stable size control and competitive power across all DGPs.